 Odd email appears in journalists’ inboxes on April 1.
-Here’s one:
+Here’s one example:

 Please find attached a media release from Hawaiki announcing the coming into force of the Hawaiki cable.